Glossary of Financial Aid Terms

 - Financial Aid: Any grant or scholarship, loan, or work-study offered to help a student pay for their college expenses.
 This funding can come from federal or state agencies, colleges, foundations, or corporations.

 - FAFSA: FAFSA stands for the Free Application for Federal Student Aid.
 This form is used by the federal government, states, colleges, and other organizations to award financial aid.
-The FAFSA must be filled out each year for federal aid.
+The FAFSA must be filled out each year for federal aid at our New York and Shanghai campuses.

 - CSS Profile: The CSS Profile is an online application through the College Board that collects information used to award financial aid from sources not connected to the federal government.

 - EFC: Your Expected Family Contribution (EFC) is a measure of your family’s financial strengths.
-Taxed and untaxed income, assets, and benefits like Social Security or unemployment reported on your FAFSA are considered to determine your EFC.
+Taxed and untaxed income, assets, and benefits like Social Security or unemployment reported on your FAFSA are considered to determine your federal EFC.
+Similar information reported on your CSS Profile is considered to determine your institutional EFC.

 - COA: Your Cost of Attendance (COA) is an estimate of everything that you’ll need to budget for and includes tuition and fees, room and board (whether on campus, off campus, or commuting), books, supplies, personal expenses, and transportation.

 - Estimated Bill: Estimated bills are sent to undergraduate freshmen who have not yet registered for the billing semester.
 They provide estimated tuition and fee charges for a 12-credit semester.
 The final bill may change once the student has registered for classes.

 - Grant: A grant is a form of financial aid that does not need to be earned or repaid.
 Usually this form of funding is awarded based on your demonstrated financial need.